Invoca/declare_schema/README.md

 In order to configure a table's default character set and collation, the `charset` and `collation` arguments can be added to the `fields` block.

-For example, if you have a comments model that needs emoji support, it would look like the following:
+For example, if you have a comments model that needs `utf8mb4` support, it would look like the following:

 **app/models/comment.rb**